Reconfigurable mechanical vibrations laboratory kit: (5) Discussion

 \subsection{Conclusions}

 In this work, we've described a reconfigurable laboratory kit for use in an undergraduate mechanical vibrations course.
-In addition to the source files and documentation for the hardware, resources provided include five companion laboratory assignments that can be completed by students in a remote setting.
+In addition to the source files and documentation for the hardware, resources provided include five companion laboratory assignments that students can complete remotely.

 At the end of the Fall 2020 semester, all 15 students in the course completed University-administered course evaluations, which were supplemented by the instructor with specific questions regarding the laboratory kits.
 In particular, students were asked to describe whether they agree or disagree with various statements by providing an integer score on a Likert scale of 1 (corresponding to ``Strongly Agree'') to 5 (corresponding to ``Strongly Disagree'').
 Of particular note, all 15 students {\it strongly agreed} that the lab kits were effective.
 Furthermore, 14/15 students {\it strongly agreed} that the kits should be used again in future years (with the remaining student providing a numerical score of `2 = Agree').
 In open responses, individual students noted that the kits ``were easy to use and demonstrated the principles learned in class effectively'' and that the ``modularity of the assembly pieces was an ingenious way to pack multiple experiments worth of material into a single assembly''.
 Overall, one student described the kit as a ``really unique way to engage with the course material in a hands-on way''.